Shakers: Modern-day Shakers

-In 1957, after "months of prayer", Eldresses Gertrude, Emma, and Ida, leaders of the United Society of Believers in Canterbury Shaker Village, voted to close the Shaker Covenant, the document which all new members need to sign to become members of the Shakers in Canterbury Shaker Village.

-In 1988, speaking about the three men and women in their 20s and 30s who had become Shakers and were living in the Sabbathday Lake Shaker Village, Eldress Bertha Lindsay of the other community, the Canterbury Shaker Village, disputed their membership in the society: "To become a Shaker you have to sign a legal document taking the necessary vows and that document, the official covenant, is locked up in our safe.
-Membership is closed forever."

-However, Shaker covenants lack a "sunset clause" and today's Shakers of Sabbathday Lake Shaker Village welcome sincere new converts to Shakerism into the society:
+However, Shaker covenants lack a "sunset clause" and today's Shakers of Sabbathday Lake Shaker Village welcome serious new converts to Shakerism into the society:

 If someone wants to become a Shaker, and the Shakers assent, the would-be member can move into the dwelling house.
 If the novices, as they are called, stay a week, they sign an articles [sic] of agreement, which protects the colony from being sued for lost wages.
 After a year, the Shakers will take a vote whether to allow the novice in, but it takes another four years to be granted full Shaker status in sharing in the colony's finances and administrative and worship decisions.

-On January 2, 2017, Sister Frances Carr died aged 89 at the Sabbathday community, leaving only two remaining Shakers: Brother Arnold Hadd, age 58, and Sister June Carpenter, 77.
+On January 2, 2017, Frances Carr died at the Sabbathday community, leaving only two remaining Shakers: Arnold Hadd and June Carpenter.
 In the Spring/Summer 2019 issue of the Shaker newsletter The Clarion, the current membership was given as Brother Arnold, Sister June, and Brother Andrew.
 These remaining Shakers still hope that sincere newcomers will join them.
 In September 2024, the New York Times published an article about the last two remaining members of the community.
-In August 2025, NPR reported that Sister April Baxter has joined the community, but is not yet a full member.
+In August 2025, NPR reported that April Baxter had joined the community but was not yet a full member.